 Health and Human Social Service Provider Criteria

 Answers, Please! specializes in referrals that meet essential health and human needs for food, shelter, financial assistance, and healthcare.
-Please note that this application is only a request to offer health and human social services to DC residents, not to apply as a DC government contractor or bidder.
+Please note that the submission is only a request to offer health and human social services to DC residents, not to apply as a DC government contractor or bidder.
 Answers, Please! does not automatically accept all submissions.
-Find more information about eligibility requirements for Service Providers here.
+Find more information about the provider eligibility requirements.

 If the resource directory expands to include too many resources for the maximum productivity of Community Resource Advisors (CRA), Answers, Please! will choose to keep the following programs on the list: